c3esperanto/kurseto/esperanto-37c3.md

 ## Rules

-* bijective mapping between spelling ans phonetics
+* bijective mapping between spelling and phonetics
 * stress on second last syllable
 * exactly one syllable for every vowel
 * no long or short vowels